 Danielle Williams is the Senior Editor of blogging platform Melanin Base Camp and the Founder of DiversifyOutdoors.com.
 She is also a co-founder of Team Blackstar Skydivers.
 She's been a strong advocate for diversity in outdoor adventure sports since 2014; working across multiple platforms to build a network of diversity and inclusion organizations and highlight opportunities for adventure athletes of color.
-She's 3rd generation military and a disabled skydiver with over 600 jumps.
-Danielle graduated from Harvard in 2008 and has spent the last ten years in the U.S. Army with combat deployments in Iraq and the Philippines.
+Danielle is a 3rd generation military Army veteran and a disabled skydiver with over 600 jumps.
+She graduated from Harvard in 2008 and spent 10 1/2 years in the U.S. Army with combat deployments in Iraq and the Philippines.
 The Army threw her out of her first plane in 2006 and she's been in love with adventure sports ever since.
 Since its founding in 2014 Team Blackstar has grown from six African American parachutists to a diverse group of 270 skydivers in six countries.
 On the weekends you can find her indulging her favorite outdoor therapy: barefoot skydiving or pushing her walker around the bonfire with a little help from her friends.
 Blue skies!

 Nate has been skydiving for 13 years with over 450 jumps.
 He’s a U.S. Army Veteran who started jumping because he loved adrenaline.
 He thought skydiving would be the ultimate rollercoaster ride.
 Of course his first skydive was just the opposite!
 Peaceful and not like a rollercoaster at all.
 In his own words: “What I found was a sport that requires discipline and practice to master.
 I quickly became consumed by the idea of being the best that i could be and to be able to show up at any dropzone and hold my own.
 I did that in many respects; I then wanted to teach and instruct so I went after it and became a coach.
 Of course, time and life gradually over took skydiving and now I have less time to jump.
 I am proud of my accomplishments in the sport and my failures, because I didn't let them ground me and because success is a lousy teacher.
 I am most of all proud to be a part of Team Black Star.”
 Nate came up with the name Team Blackstar and the iconic Team Blackstar patch!
 His home dropzone is Skydive Orange and, while he doesn’t jump often, you may catch him officiating a skydiving wedding or two!